 Jade Pass Trail, Mt.
 Revelstoke Photo: Kim Walker

 Wildfires are a very real danger in British Columbia.
-If you spot a fire or a column of smoke while travelling through the province, call and report it with the BC Wildfire Service at 1-800-663-5555 or hands free at *5555 on your cell phone.
+If you spot a fire or a column of smoke while travelling through the province, call and report it to the BC Wildfire Service at 1-800-663-5555 or hands free at *5555 on your cell phone.

-It is important to be careful when in the outdoors, not only when enjoying a campfire or off-roading in the backcountry, but also in using tools and handling, storing and disposing of materials and fuels.
+It is important to be careful when in the outdoors, not only when enjoying a campfire or off-roading in the backcountry, but also in using tools and handling, storing and disposing of combustible materials and fuels.

 Many campers and visitors to our province build and enjoy campfires.
-The BC Wildfire service suggest to prevent your campfire from turning in to a wildfire be sure to;
+The BC Wildfire Service suggest to prevent your campfire from turning in to a wildfire be sure to:

 Do not discard smoking materials from vehicles or when hiking, camping or boating.
 Always use interior ashtrays.
-Many campgrounds allow you to smoke at your site and extinguish cigarettes in the purpose built firepit.
+Many campgrounds allow you to smoke at your site but extinguish cigarettes in the purpose built firepit.

 Motorized vehicles, particularly All-Terrain Vehicles (ATVs) and dirt bikes, can produce a significant amount of heat from their exhaust systems.
 This heat can be enough to spark a wildfire.
 Avoid operating any motorized vehicle in tall grass and vegetation when the weather is hot and dry.

 Campfire regulations are seasonal and vary from region to region.
-During the summer month’s forest fires are a very real danger and bans are put in place in the dryer areas.
+During the summer months forest fires are a very real danger and bans are put in place in the dryer areas.
 For detailed regional information about fire regulations, contact the BC Wildfire Service or their Information Line at 1-888-336-7378.
-Always check with local BC Visitor Centre, as local regulations always supersede those of the BC Wildfire Service.
+Always check with a local BC Visitor Centre, as local regulations always supersede those of the BC Wildfire Service.

 Remember if you see a fire or columns of smoke report the incident to 1-800-663-5555 or *5555 from a cell phone.